 Selecting the proper trust jurisdiction in the planning process is essential for several reasons.
 However, one of the most compelling and directly measurable benefits is in the area of trust taxation.
 Below are specific planning areas that leverage South Dakota’s no state income tax status in a way that could result in substantial tax savings, extending over multiple generations.

 Dynasty Trusts are not available in all states and are not created equally.
 Nevada attorney, Steve Oshins, produces an annual rankings chart of Dynasty Trust states from across the country.
-South Dakota is, for the 8th consecutive year, ranked as being the top Dynasty Trust state in the nation while Delaware, long considered a top tier trust jurisdiction, is currently in the 8th position.
-Click here for Attorney Steve Oshins’ “8th Annual Dynasty Trust State Rankings Chart” for a more detailed and objective comparison of the Dynasty Trust states.
+South Dakota is, for the 9th consecutive year, ranked as being the top Dynasty Trust state in the nation while Delaware, long considered a top tier trust jurisdiction, is currently in the 7th position.
+Click here for an article with more information, including Attorney Steve Oshins’ “9th Annual Dynasty Trust State Rankings Chart” which offers a more detailed and objective comparison of the Dynasty Trust states.